Beskhue/enactive-agents/docs/usage.vision.rst

 Agent vision
 ============
 To handle agents with vision, the basic setup discussed in :doc:`creating experiments <usage.experiments>` must be changed somewhat.
-Firstly, an agent no longer enact only primitives, ``model.interaction.PrimitiveInteraction``, but can also enact primitive interactions combined with a percept, ``model.interaction.PrimitivePerceptionInteraction``.
+Firstly, an agent no longer only enacts simple primitives (:class:`model.interaction.PrimitiveInteraction`), but can now also enact primitive interactions combined with a percept, (:class:`model.interaction.PrimitivePerceptionInteraction`).
-These perception interactions are created dynamically during the simulation.
+These perception-interactions are created dynamically during the simulation.
-The main setup change takes place in the in the interaction logic.
+The main code change takes place in the interaction logic.
-Where before we defined the step logic as:
+For example, where before we defined the step logic as:

 ::